softworkz/embyuserwiki/Installation.md

 ![](images/server/wizard_new_10.png)

-Further Remote Access options are available in the E,by server dashboard (Advanced/Hosting).
+Further Remote Access options are available in the Emby server dashboard (Advanced/Hosting).

 ## Emby Terms of Service